+Third-party Web sites.
 This document contains references to sites operated by third parties.
 Such references are provided for your convenience only.
-FCSO does not control such sites, and is not responsible for their content.
+BCBSF and/or FCSO do not control such sites and are not responsible for their content.
 The inclusion of these references within this document does not suggest any endorsement of the material on such sites or any association with their operators.